Bad picture taking skills aside – these candy corn cookies were a total hit at a Halloween party we threw. They were also pretty darn easy.

 - Make three balls of dough.

-Make your candy corn shapes and bake:
+Make your candy corn shapes:

 - Preheat oven to 350 degrees.